DHTMLX/scheduler-docs/data/png.md

 });
 ~~~

-{{note If you use the Scheduler version older than 7.0, you need to include the **https://export.dhtmlx.com/scheduler/api.js** on your page to enable the online export service, e.g.:
+{{note If you use the Scheduler version older than 7.0, you need to include the **https://export.dhtmlx.com/scheduler/api.js** file on your page to enable the online export service, e.g.:

 ~~~js
 <script src="codebase/dhtmlxscheduler.js"></script>